lewisgross1296/frensie_restart_mwe/restart_and_inc/README.md

 # frensie_restart_mwe
-A repository to test increasing the number of histories from a rendezvous restart file
+A directory to test increasing the number of histories from a rendezvous restart file

 # start the simulation with
 python simulation.py